LBrontesi/mc-quadrant-sim/README.md

 A research-oriented, monthly Monte Carlo engine for long-horizon portfolio planning.
 The production model combines four macroeconomic states with regime-specific multivariate normal tempered-stable returns, GARCH volatility, asymmetric dynamic correlation, and a native C++17 simulation backend.
-New web sessions default to a 30-year horizon and 100,000 paths.

 The four macro quadrants are: